-The so-called borderline products are those where it is not clear whether they fall under one or another piece of legislation.
+So-called borderline products are those for which it’s not clear whether they fall under the medical devices legislation or another piece of legislation.

-These cases are of great concern to Member States, the Commission and other stakeholders since they can lead to different interpretations within the Community, and as a consequence, may put public health at risk and distort the Single market.
+These cases are of great concern to EU countries, the European Commission and other stakeholders since they can lead to different interpretations within the EU, and as a consequence, may put public health at risk and distort the Single Market.

-Therefore, in order to ensure a uniform approach, the Commission services try to facilitate a dialogue among regulators and industry where diverse interpretations exist.
+To ensure a uniform approach, the Commission tries to facilitate a dialogue between regulators and industry, where diverse interpretations exist.

-Counterfeiting of health products is a serious and growing concern since this practice endangers patients’ safety or health.
-To fight against this phenomenon, activities are undertaken at the Community, Regional and International levels in order to ensure that only authentic products are delivered to the European citizens.
+Counterfeiting of health products is a serious and growing concern, since this practice endangers patients’ safety and health.
+Both complete medical devices and separate device parts have been counterfeited.
+To fight against this activity steps are taken at EU, regional and international level to ensure that only authentic products are delivered to European citizens.